tinacms/tina.io/content/guides/tinacms/separate-content-repo/guide.md

 ## Deploying your content repo

-Next we'll want to create a Tina Cloud project from our _content repo_
+Next we'll want to create a Tina Cloud project from our "content repo"

 Initialize Git in your content repo and push it to Github.
 From there [connect to Tina Cloud](https://tina.io/docs/tina-cloud/dashboard/projects/)

 Once that's done, [create a token](https://tina.io/docs/tina-cloud/dashboard/projects/#read-only-tokens) for the `main` branch, or use `*` to allow all branches.

-Switch back to this repo (your _website repo_) and set up an `.env` file to use when connecting to Tina Cloud
+Switch back to your "website repo" and set up an `.env` file to use when connecting to Tina Cloud:

 ```
 cp .env.example .env